This article discusses the eight most livable cities in South East Asia and how moving there can add value to your life.

 3. Ho Chi Minh City, Vietnam

-Ho Chi Minh is one that really punches above its weight, as people say.
+Ho Chi Minh punches above its weight, as people say.
 It has more going for it than you might surmise at first glance.

-Ho Chi Minh City is especially popular among location-independent workers who travel with a backpack and a laptop.
+Ho Chi Minh City is especially popular among digital nomads who travel with a backpack and a laptop.

 After all, there’s a cafe on practically every corner.

 Ho Chi Minh City’s District 1 has everything a Westerner could want, from fresh Asian food to expat-run hamburger shacks and sky bar nightlife.